antrianis/LFCS-official/stuff/OperationofRunningSystems.md

 ## Schedule tasks to run at a set date and time

+1. `Cron` the old classical solution, reoccuring tasks
+  * crond deamon
+  * crontab -e to edit
+  * systemctl status crond
+  * man 5 crontab

+2. `at` for tasks to run once only

+3. `systemd timers` newer solution alternative to cron jobs systemd timer .timer systemctl
+  * /user/lib/systemd/system; ls *timer
+  * systemctl status fstrim.timer
+  * systemctl enable --now fstrim.timer
+  * man k -systemd | grep timer

+***Cron***

-* Daemon that schedule tasks, called jobs, to run at a set date and time is cron
+* Cron, Daemon that schedule tasks, called jobs, to run at a set date and time is cron
 * The schedule of various tasks depend by configuration contained in below files/directories:
   * /etc/crontab
     * Normally isn't edited
-      * **NOTE**: It's content can be used as remainder of cron files syntax
+      * **NOTE**: It's content can be used as reminder of cron files syntax
     * Each row is a task that must be executed in a scheduled way
     * A special syntax indicates the schedule of each commands
   * /etc/cron.d